ForestCoursePAGE2022/ForestCoursePAGE2022Site/README.md

 The workshop runs between 09:00 and 17:00, with breaks for lunch and coffee.

-A detailed course schedule can be found **here**.
+The detailed course schedule can be found **here**.

 ## Requirements

-The participants are expected to bring their own laptops with R and Rstudio installed.
+To be able to participate in the hands-on excercises you will have to bring yoor own laptop, which should have R and RStudio installed.
+The execises also require that a certain set of R-packages are installed.

 It is also preferable if the R-packages necessary for the hands-on exercises are installed before the workshop starts.
 We have created installer scripts for different R-versions and operating systems (see below).

 There will be Pharmetheus representatives available between 08:00 and 09:00 on the day of the workshop day to assist in the installation of the packages in case help is needed.
 However, the installation instructions are intended to be self-explanatory and easy to follow so hopefully no help will be needed.